p4535992/foundryvtt-arms-reach/README.md

 ### Journal Feature (On developing)

+* Add distance calculation for note and journal on the canvas
+* Automatically flag journal notes to show on the map without having to have your players turn it on themselves.

 ### Reset Doors and Fog feature Feature

 Adds a button to the Walls Menu to Shut all doors in the current scene.
 Also adds a menu to the context dropdown for the Scene Navigation and Scene Directory menus to shut all doors and delete fog in the selected scene to prepare it for a fresh visit from characters.
 I find it useful after QAing a new map for holes in walls/doors and checking lighting, etc.